puppetlabs/puppetlabs-firewall/README.markdown

 * `socket`: If 'true', matches if an open socket can be found by doing a socket lookup on the packet.
 Valid values are 'true', 'false'.
 Requires the `socket` feature.

 * `source`: The source address.
 For example: `source => '192.168.2.0/24'`.
 You can also negate a mask by putting ! in front.
 For example: `source => '!
 192.168.2.0/24'`.
 The source can also be an IPv6 address if your provider supports it.
+This parameter is supported by firewall_multi (see below).

 * `sport`: The source port to match for this filter (if the protocol supports ports).
 Will accept a single element or an array.
 For some firewall providers you can pass a range of ports in the format:'start number-end number'.
 For example, '1-1024' would cover ports 1 to 1024.